Next Workshop Information

-Since 1997, the Wildlife Center of Texas has presented oiled wildlife response training workshops regularly along the Texas coast and this is the first workshop for the year 2012.
+Since 1997, the Wildlife Center of Texas has presented oiled wildlife response training workshops regularly along the Texas coast and this is the last workshop for the year 2013.
 More hands-on training will be provided in the new restructured workshop format.

 The Gulf Coast supports large concentrations of wintering waterfowl and is an area for an abundance of nesting waterfowl, shorebirds, and water birds.
 An oil spill in this area could affect large numbers of protected migratory birds requiring many trained responders.